apostrophecms/docs/docs/reference/api/pieces.md

 This API route **permanently deletes the piece database document**.
 Moving pieces to the trash in the Apostrophe user interface or using a PATCH request to set `trash: true` do not permanently delete database documents and are typically better options.

+DELETE requests will be rejected if the `_id` matches the draft mode of a page that has an existing published mode document.

 ### Query parameters

 | Parameter | Example | Description |